eneidler/genetic_algorithm/README.md

 ## Areas for Improvement

-*   The Tournament Selection works well, but the Roulette Wheel Selection is signifcantly slower and performs worse.
+*   The Tournament Selection works well, but the Roulette Wheel Selection is significantly slower and performs worse.
     * This could likely be refined further to optimize this selection method
 *   Right now the Fitness() method in the example just calls CalculateFitness() for the sake of the example
     * The actual idea behind it was to use it for caching fitness values to improve performance.